Skip to main content

 How do sexual orientation and gender identity impact health for rural residents?

-Rural lesbian, gay, bisexual, transgender, and questioning/queer (LGBTQ+) residents face a range of challenges to staying healthy related to their sexual orientation and gender identity.
-A May 2016 Rural Monitor article, LGBTQ Healthcare: Building Inclusive Rural Practices, describes some of the barriers to healthcare that rural LGBTQ+ people face, including:
+Rural lesbian, gay, bisexual, transgender, questioning/queer, and intersex (LGBTQI+) residents face a range of challenges to staying healthy when experiencing stigma due to sexual orientation and gender identity.
+A May 2016 Rural Monitor article, LGBTQ Healthcare: Building Inclusive Rural Practices, describes some of the barriers to healthcare that rural LGBTQI+ people face, including:

 • Not accessing healthcare due to anticipated, internalized, and enacted stigma